rdmorganiser/rdmo-docs/docs/installation/setup.md

 copy config\settings\sample.local.py config\settings\local.py  # on Windows
 ```

 Most of the settings of your RDMO instance are specified in this file.
 The different settings are explained in detail [later in the documentation](../configuration/index.html).
 For a minimal configuration, you need to set `DEBUG = True` to see verbose error messages and serve static files, and `SECRET_KEY` to a long random string, which you will keep secret.
 Your database connection is configured using the `DATABASES` variable.
-Database configuration is covered [later in the documentation](../configuration/databases.html).
+Database configuration is covered [here in the documentation](../configuration/databases.html) and has to be configured first.
 If no `DATABASE` setting is given `sqlite3` will be used as database backend.

 Then, initialize the application, using: